bazelbuild/bazel-toolchains/rules/experimental/rbe/README.md

 properties. create_exec_properties_dict ensures that the created dictionary is compatible with what RBE supports.

-It is highly recommended that this macro is only called from the WORKSPACE file in the context of creating repo rules using rbe_exec_properties or custom_exec_properties.
+It is highly recommended that this macro only be called from the WORKSPACE file in the context of creating repo rules using rbe_exec_properties or custom_exec_properties.
 See more on this below.

 ## merge_dicts